Skip Navigation

 Keywords: Infants, Oral health, Pregnant women, Prenatal care, Primary care, Program planning, Service integration, Young children

 NOHI Environmental Scan Workgroup.
 2023.
-Networks for Oral Health Integration (NOHI) Within the Maternal and Child Oral Health Safety Network: Environmental scan--Project year 4.
+Networks for Oral Health Integration (NOHI) Within the Maternal and Child Oral Health Safety Net: Environmental scan--Project year 4.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 14 pp.

 Annotation: This tool was developed to conduct environmental scans to learn about factors that could impact the integration of oral health care into primary care at the state level to inform the work of the Networks for Oral Health Integration (NOHI) Within the Maternal and Child Health Safety Net projects.
 In addition to questions, the tool includes background information, instructions, and definitions.
 Question categories include scope of practice, reimbursement, policy and regulation, and optional questions.
 [Funded by the Maternal and Child Health Bureau]